VJAI/Safe/README.md

 > grunt create

 This will install all the node packages and bower components required for the project.
-It'll also create the cordova project and install the supported platforms and plugins.
+It'll also create the cordova project and install the supported platforms and the needed plugins.

+Assuming you've configured for both the platforms and the default platform is 'ios'.
 Following are the other important grunt commands you should know.

-Assuming you've configured both the platforms and the default platform is 'ios'.

 | Command                           | Purpose       |
 | --------------------------------- | ------------- |